-Black Panther Fever is REAL, and here are some of the amazing people who made this film great.
+Black Panther is recieving critical acclaim, and here are some of the amazing people who made this film great.

 Ryan Coogler is a visionary man.
 Just look at how he deconstructs a complicated fight sequence from the film in terms of both the action and the symbolism.
 Coogler is not merely making another superhero film; he’s using his platform to tell the story about a fictional African nation uninterrupted by colonialism, a stand-alone film not dependent on others in the Marvel cinematic universe, and a narrative about multiple strong, independent female characters in an action-focused film.

 Like directors Damian Chazelle and Barry Jenkins, Ryan found his close collaborators from his film school days.
 Ludwig Göransson, who composed the film’s score, met Ryan at USC School of Cinematic Arts; Damian Chazelle met his La La Land composer Justin Hurwitz at Harvard; Barry Jenkins met his Moonlight cinematographer James Laxton at Florida State.

 Before Black Panther, Ryan gained recognition for directing Fruitvale Station and Creed.
 Fun fact: Coogler grew up in Oakland, CA; his film Fruitvale Station is set in Oakland, and parts of this film is also set in Oakland.

 The film’s lead actor, Chadwick Boseman, has built his portfolio up to this moment — portraying our protagonist T’Challa/Black Panther.
 His previous roles include Jackie Robinson in the movie 42, and Thurgood Marshall in the movie Marshall.
 He has strong motivations for this film as well, as indicated in an interview with Rolling Stones.